citp/privacy-policy-historical/w/we/wel/wellnessliving.com.md

-> *The following text is extracted and transformed from the wellnessliving.com privacy policy that was archived on 2016-05-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160502061054id_/https%3A//www.wellnessliving.com/home/text/wellnessliving-privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wellnessliving.com privacy policy that was archived on 2017-03-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170325233259id_/https%3A//www.wellnessliving.com/home/text/wellnessliving-privacy-policy.html) for the most accurate reproduction.*

-# Privacy Policy - WellnessLiving
+# Wellnessliving.com: Next Generation Business Management Software | Wellness Center Appointment Booking Software

 Privacy Policy